 • Recital 66: [T]he Commission, in consultation with Member States and stakeholders, should provide guidance on model contractual clauses [...].
 The guidance should aim to facilitate a clear allocation of tasks between contracting parties and ongoing cooperation, in a way that avoids the transfer of the obligations of this Directive to a business partner and automatically rendering the contract void in case of a breach.
 The guidance should reflect the principle that the mere use of contractual assurances cannot, on its own, satisfy the due diligence standards of this Directive. [...]

 SMEs are not included in the personal scope of the EU's Corporate Sustainability Due Diligence Directive (CSDDD), which means they are not subject to its formal provisions.
-The law acknowledges they might still be indirectly impacted as business relationships of companies in scope, and therefore considers their particularities and includes protections - more comprehensively than, for instance, the German Supply Chain Act.
+The law acknowledges they might still be indirectly impacted as business relationships of companies in scope, and therefore considers their particularities and includes protections - even more comprehensively than, for instance, the German Supply Chain Act.
 In practice, this means the CSDDD represents a tangible opportunity for effective and fair collaboration between larger and smaller companies on human rights and environmental issues along value chains, in line with the international standards.
 The directive is a key moment for rightsholders, and a chance for SMEs to become more sustainable and resilient, as value chain partners.

 Johannes Blankenbach, EU/Western Europe Researcher & Representative, BHRRC